 Best time to go

 Kruger opens all year round, and each season has its own highlights.
 There are pros and cons to each season.
 In general, game viewing could be at its best during the dry winter months (May – September) as the weather is more comfortable and no rain.
-The grass is low, and the trees are sparsely leaves that offer better visibility.
+The grass is low, and the trees are sparse leaves that offer better visibility.

 The rainy summer brings waterholes, lush bushveld, much newborn wildlife, and migrating birds.
 Game viewing could be more difficult due to the rain, and the vegetation is dense, making it harder to locate and observe wildlife.
 However, newborns come towards the end of November and early December, and spotting wildlife with their young is an incredible, heartwarming moment.